mustafa-be/mustafa-be/README.md

 ## Hi there, Mustafa Here 👋👋

-### I am a Data Engineer / Openshift Engineer
+### I am a Devops Engineer / Data Engineer

 I am currently working in Stakater as a Software Engineer.
-I am currently working on **K8s/Openshift** Ecosystem and mainly work on CI/CD using **Argocd, & Tekton, Helm Charts, Vault**.
-My background is in Data Engineering and ETL and I have hands-on experience with data frameworks like **Apache Spark, Apache Hive,Nifi**.
-I am also proficient in **Python, Pandas, Docker, Java, Spark, SQL, Spark SQL.** ✨✨
+I am currently working on **K8s/Openshift** Ecosystem and mainly work on CI/CD using **Argocd, & Tekton, Helm, Vault**.
+My background is in Data Engineering and ETL and I have hands-on experience with data frameworks like **Apache Spark, Python**.

 ### Skills & Technologies :
   <p>